Once your workspace's model is trained, you can request dynamic test subsets for your builds.

 3) the flavors (environments) we're testing under,

-which tests from the test suite (1) should we run/not run in order to find out if the change is going to cause a test failure?
+which tests from the test suite (1) should we run/not run to determine if the change will cause a test failure?

 Prioritizing all tests based on the request's inputs